GYG-be/gyg-be.github.io/_posts/2024-01-01-weekly-personal-development-plan.md

 ### Recognizing loss of focus or procrastination patterns uncovers symptoms of deeper issues.

-    * Procrastination is not likely about willpower or your lack of it.
+Procrastination is not likely about willpower or your lack of it.

-    * Underlying unresolved issues are generally what drives or are the largest contributor to problems with focus or procrastination.
+Underlying unresolved issues are generally what drives or are the largest contributor to problems with focus or procrastination.Y

-    * Your lack of a solid connection between task objectives and the big overall WHY of your existence is mostly likely behind the problems driving your procrastination ... that lack of connection is not going to fix itself.
+Your lack of a solid connection between task objectives and the big overall WHY of your existence is mostly likely behind the problems driving your procrastination ... that lack of connection is not going to fix itself.

-### Making better use of what you have.
+### Making MUCH better use of what you have.

 This is about getting more value or return out of the investments that you have previously made.

 It's nothing magic.
-It's sort of boring ... in some cases, infuriating ... but mostly it's about the performance [or lack thereof] of what you've put in place.
+It's going to be really boring ... in some cases, infuriating or demoralizing ... but mostly it's about the performance [or lack thereof] of what you've put in place.
 It's about reviewing and re-implementing and polishing all of the material that you have learned about written to goal setting and SMART criteria

 ### Christian mindfulness based stress reduction (MBSR)